tobac-project/tobac/doc/code_reviews.rst

 The comments in a code review should be clear and constructive.

-A useful way of highlighting the intention of a specific comments is to label them according to `conventional comments <https://conventionalcomments.org/>`_.
+A useful way of highlighting the intention of specific comments is to label them according to `conventional comments <https://conventionalcomments.org/>`_.